andreypopp/react-css-components/README.md

 ### Composite components

-In fact any React components which accepts `className` props can be used as a base.
-That's means that React CSS Components can be used as theming tool for any UI library.
+In fact any React component which accepts `className` props can be used as a base.
+That means that React CSS Components can be used as theming tool for any UI library.

 Example: